weaveworks-guides/weave-net-legacy/spring-boot-weave-microservices/README.md

 docker run -d --name=restful-service weaveworks/microservice_apps java -DSPRING_RABBITMQ_HOST=rabbitmq -Dspring.data.mongodb.uri=mongodb://mongodb/userregistration -jar /app/spring-boot-restful-service.jar --spring.profiles.active=enableEureka --eureka.client.serviceUrl.defaultZone=http://eureka:8761/eureka/
 ~~~

-**The Web Appr**
+**The Web App**

 ~~~bash
 docker run -d -p 8080:8080 --name=webapp-register weaveworks/microservice_apps java -Duser_registration_url=http://REGISTRATION-SERVICE:8081/user -jar /app/spring-boot-webapp.jar --spring.profiles.active=enableEureka --eureka.client.serviceUrl.defaultZone=http://eureka:8761/eureka/
 ~~~

-After launching the Web app, the RESTful service and Eureka service into containers on `weave-microservice-01` return to Weave Scope, where you can visualize and monitor the microservices discovering each other.
-Once discovery is complete all of the services should be in communication with one another, as observed in `Weave Scope`.
+After launching the Web app, the RESTful service and the Eureka service into containers onto `weave-microservice-01` return to Weave Scope, where you can visualize and monitor the microservices discovering each other.
+Once discovery is complete all of the services should be in communication and connected with one another, as observed in `Weave Scope`.

 >Note: RabbitMQ may not be connected right away.
 It connects when the first registration request has been made, which is illustrated in a later section of this guide.